 QUICK TIP:

-A second person can also add extra muscle power, especially when it comes to driving the planks into the ground.
+A second person can also add extra muscle power, especially when driving the planks into the ground.

 Digging The Post Holes

-If you hit a rock you may need to reconsider your positioning, and if the soil has a very high water table, you may need to look at filling the holes in with concrete or stones to create a sort of sheath for each post.
-Alternatively, you can opt for galvanized post holders that you drive straight into the ground and slot the posts into.
+If you hit a rock, you may need to reconsider your positioning, and if the soil has a very high water table, you may need to look at filling the holes with concrete or stones to create a sort of sheath for each post.
+Alternatively, you can opt for galvanised post holders that you drive straight into the ground and slot the posts into.

-If the ground is very dry you may need to moisten it to make it easier to dig down, and if there's clay, you should try and go as deep as possible to hit more solid foundation.
+If the ground is very dry you may need to moisten it to make it easier to dig down, and if there's clay, you should try to go as deep as possible to hit a more solid foundation.

 Ensuring Posts Do Not Rot

 It's a fact that you cannot ignore.
-Wood, especially when always wet or damp is pronely rotting and will eventually disintegrate.
+Wood, especially when wet or damp, is prone to rotting and will eventually disintegrate.
 To stop your posts from rotting under the ground, you'll need to treat them before you dig them in.
-If you can treat the entire post, and this ties in with your final finish, that's first prize, but otherwise, treat the posts up to at least 10cm above ground's surface.
+If you can treat the entire post, and this ties in with your final finish, that's first prize, but otherwise, treat the posts up to at least 10cm above the ground's surface.

-There are several different treatment options available, and you can chat to us at Buildworld to determine which one is best.
-Acrylic resin, wood preservative or even bitumen-based products are the most commonly used options, and each provides an almost impenetrable layer of protection.
-You can also place the posts in PVC pipe, but moisture may still get in around the sides, so if you do this, try and treat the wood first so you have a double layer of rot protection.
+There are several different treatment options available, and you can chat with us at Buildworld to determine which one is best.
+Acrylic resin, wood preservatives or even bitumen-based products are the most commonly used options, and each provides an almost impenetrable layer of protection.
+You can also place the posts in PVC pipe, but moisture may still get in around the sides, so if you do this, try to treat the wood first so you have a double layer of rot protection.

 Placing The Posts